-Zopa was founded in Buckinghamshire in 2004 by a team from the internet banking company Egg Banking, and at the time was one of the only peer-to-peer lending platforms.
-It provided a chance for UK investors to access a market of borrowers without the unnecessary need for a financial institution in the middle.
-In November 2016, Zopa announced that it would apply for a banking license and by May 2017 it had become fully regulated by the FCA.
+Zopa was founded in Buckinghamshire in 2004 by a team from the digital banking company Egg Banking, and at the time was one of the only peer-to-peer lending platforms.
+It gave a chance for UK investors to access a market of borrowers without the unnecessary need for a financial institution like a bank in the middle.
+In November 2016, Zopa announced that it would apply for a banking licence and by May 2017 it had become fully regulated by the Financial Conduct Authority.

 Zopa peer-to-peer personal loans

 Checking your personalised rate won't affect your credit score

 Representative example: Borrow £10,000.00 over 5 years at a rate of 8.8% p.a. (fixed) with an application fee of £240.00.
 Representative APR 9.9% and total payable £12,602.87 in monthly repayments of £210.05.